Upgrade overview

 This is required to ensure that any necessary database migrations are done correctly and in the right order during the upgrade.

 In some cases, Project Quay supports direct, single-step upgrades from prior (N-2, N-3) minor versions.
-This exception to the normal, prior minor version-only, upgrade simplifies the upgrade procedure for customers on older releases.
-The following upgrade paths are supported:
+This simplifies the upgrade procedure for customers on older releases.
+The following upgrade paths are supported for Project Quay 3.13:

 -